marvin-hansen/SpecBase/specfile.md

 **Finalize:**
 Generate a git commit message summarizing all changes made to the crate and print the commit message to the terminal.

+Create a small install script that does the following:

+* runs  cargo b --release

+* copies the resulting binary from target/release/spec to ~/bin/spec

+* Makes the binary executable

+* runs spec --version